Combined oral contraceptive pill- first prescription

 Breast cancer

-There is a possible very small increased risk of breast cancer in women taking the COC pill.
-(Women with current breast cancer should not have the COC pill and in those with known gene mutations such as the BRCA1 the risk may outweigh the benefits.)
+There is a possible very small increased risk of breast cancer in women taking the COC pill; the relative risk is 1.19.
+Women with current breast cancer should not have the COC pill and in those with known gene mutations such as the BRCA1 the risks outweigh the benefits.
+A family history of breast cancer, with no known gene mutation, is not a contraindication.

 Cervical cancer

 There is thought to be a small increase of cancer of the cervix after five years of use of the COC pill, and a two-fold risk after 10 years.
-Cervical cancer is not a contra-indication to use.
+The COC pill is a UKMEC 2 for those with cervical cancer awaiting treatment, or after a radical trachelectomy.

 Continue reading below

-Types of combined oral contraceptive pills and which to choose4
+Types of combined oral contraceptive pills and which to choose3

 COC pills differ from each other in the following ways: